evansbenj/BIO722.md/2_preparing_a_reference_genome.md

 ## Preparing your reference genome

 Reference genomes for many sequences are available at multiple publicly available databases.
 We can download the complete genome sequence for the rhesus macaque from the [USC genome browser](http://hgdownload.cse.ucsc.edu/downloads.html#rhesus).
 I did this earlier because it takes a while.
-The whole genome comes as a fasta-formatted file with individual entries corresponding to individual chromosomes.
+The whole genome comes as a multifasta file with individual fasta entries corresponding to individual chromosomes.
 ```
 /2/scratch/Bio722_BJE/rhesus_genome/macaque_masked_chromosomes_ym.fasta
 ```